spring-attic/spring-xd/spring-xd-integration-test/README.md

 * Twitter development account for authorization keys

 ## Setting up single XD node
 If you run these tests against an xd-singlenode instance, it will use all the default values found in [application.yml](https://github.com/spring-projects/spring-xd/blob/master/spring-xd-dirt/src/main/resources/application.yml).
-The tests for singlenode will read values from the file [application-singlenode.properites](https://github.com/spring-projects/spring-xd/blob/master/spring-xd-integration-test/src/test/resources/application-singlenode.properties).
-If you change any values, such as port numbers, in application-singlenode.properites you will need to update values in servers.yml or environment variables to the port numbers match.
+The tests for singlenode will read values from the file [application-singlenode.properties](https://github.com/spring-projects/spring-xd/blob/master/spring-xd-integration-test/src/test/resources/application-singlenode.properties).
+If you change any values, such as port numbers, in application-singlenode.properties you will need to update values in servers.yml or environment variables to the port numbers match.

 If you want to change default values for ports, here are examples of how to do that.